How to calculate cost per mile as an owner-operator truck driver

 There are two main reasons why figuring out your cost per mile is important.

-The first is that it tells you how much revenue you need to bring in per mile in order to make a profit.
-If your cost per mile really was $1.24, a rate per mile of $1.24 would mean you’re breaking even.
-Every cent above $1.24 would be considered profit.
+1. It tells you how much revenue you need to bring in per mile to make a profit.
+If your cost per mile really was $1.20, a rate per mile of $1.20 would mean you’re breaking even.
+Every cent above $1.20 would be considered profit.